-Mental Health First Aid USA is a live training program - like regular First Aid or CPR - designed to give people the skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
+Mental Health First Aid USA is a live training program - like regular First Aid or CPR - designed to give people the skills to help someone who is developing a mental health or substance use problem or experiencing a mental health or substance use crisis.
 The course uses role-playing and simulations to demonstrate how to recognize and respond to the warning signs of specific illnesses.